Adewale1010/all-system_engineering-devops/0x05-processes_and_signals/README.md

 2. Show your Bash PID
 	Write a Bash script that displays lines containing the bash word, thus allowing you to easily get the PID of your Bash process.

+3. Show your Bash PID made easy
+	Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.